-It is evident that the development of the volume of banknotes in circulation is a more interesting piece of information to the banknote community than that of the value.
+It is evident that the development of the volume of banknotes in circulation is a more interesting In plural, it is commonly used as synonym for units of banknotes and coins. of information to the banknote community than that of the value.

-The volume development has more impact on the production, processing and logistics of banknotes, other things being equal, than that of the value.
+The volume development has more impact on the production, processing and The term originates from military language and refers to the movement and pro- visioning of troops at war.
+In today’s business vocabulary, it refers to the manage- ment in particular, the transporta...
+More of banknotes, other things being equal, than that of the value.
 It also better accounts for the inflationary effects, which are mirrored in the value of banknotes

 With the kind support of some central bank colleagues the annual growth rates of the number of banknotes in circulation was available for more than 90 currencies.
 Figure 5 addresses the distributions of these currencies in 2018 (93 currencies) and 2019 (92 currencies).